TobiasSunderdiek/my-udacity-machine-learning-devops-engineer-solutions/project_3_deploy_model_with_fastapi/model_card.md

 Column names where stripped to remove whitespaces, in total there are 32561 rows with data and one header row.

 The data set is split by a 80-20 split to break it into a train and test set.
 Stratification was done one the target feature `salary`.
-To use the data during trainig, categorical features where encoded with a OneHotEncoder with parameters `parse=False` and `handle_unknown="ignore"`.
+To use the data during trainig and testing, categorical features where encoded with a OneHotEncoder with parameters `parse=False` and `handle_unknown="ignore"`.
 The label is encoded with a LabelBinarizer with no parameters.
 ## Evaluation Data

+For evaluation, the same base dataset and the same data pre-processing steps where used as in `Training Data`.
+The only difference is the size of the resulting dataset, which is 20% of the whole dataset in case of evaluation.

 ## Metrics
 _Please include the metrics used and your model's performance on those metrics._